Rodinei

-Rodinei Marcelo de Almeida (born 29 January 1992), simply known as Rodinei, is a Brazilian professional footballer who plays as a right-back for Greek Super League club Olympiacos.
+Rodinei Marcelo de Almeida (born 29 January 1992), simply known as Rodinei, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Santos.

+Early life

+Born in Tatuí, São Paulo, Rodinei's father died before his birth, and his mother was deceased due to a brain tumor in 2002, turning him into an orphan at the age of only ten.
+He was then raised by his grandmother until her passing three years later, and went on to live with an uncle who were struggling with drug addiction.

 Career

 Early career

-Born in Tatuí, São Paulo, Rodinei was orphan at the age of only ten.
-He started his career at the age of 17 with Videira Esporte Clube in the second division of the Campeonato Catarinense, and subsequently moved to Porto União.
+After training in social projects in his hometown, Rodinei started his career at the age of 17 with Videira Esporte Clube in the Campeonato Catarinense Série B. He moved to fellow league team Porto União in 2010, and had failed trials at Figueirense and Vitória before signing a professional contract with Avaí in 2011.

-In 2011, Rodinei joined Avaí and was initially assigned to the under-20s.
-Ahead of the 2012 season, he was loaned to Marcílio Dias for the year's Catarinense.
+Initially a member of the under-20 squad, Rodinei was an unused substitute in a 3–1 away loss to Santos on 5 June 2011, and had his deal with Avaí renewed until 2015 afterwards.
+On 24 February 2012, he was loaned to Marcílio Dias for the year's Campeonato Catarinense, and made his senior debut two days later, in a 2–1 win over Atlético Ibirama.

 On 22 May 2012, Rodinei joined Corinthians on loan for one year.
-A third-choice behind Alessandro and Guilherme Andrade, he made his Série A debut on 17 October, coming on as a late substitute for Willian Arão in a 2–0 away loss against Cruzeiro; it was his only appearance for the club.
+A third-choice behind Alessandro and Guilherme Andrade, he made his Série A debut on 17 October, coming on as a late substitute for Willian Arão in a 2–0 away loss against Cruzeiro; it was his only appearance for the club before departing in March 2013.

 On 3 May 2013, Rodinei extended his contract with Avaí and was immediately loaned to CRAC until the end of the year, being a regular starter in the club's Série C run.
 He then moved to Penapolense also in a temporary deal for the 2014 Campeonato Paulista, being an undisputed first-choice as his side reached the quarterfinals of the competition.

 Ponte Preta

 On 1 July 2014, Rodinei signed for Ponte Preta on loan until the end of the year.
 He scored his first professional goal in only his second match for the club, in a 2–0 home defeat of Joinville for the Série B championship.

 Rodinei contributed with two goals in 22 appearances for the side during his first year, helping in their top tier promotion.
-On 11 December 2014, he agreed to a new one-year contract with Ponte.
+On 11 December 2014, he agreed to a new one-year contract with Ponte, now owned by a group of businessmen which assigned his federative rights to SEV Hortolândia.
 During the 2015 season, he was again an undisputed starter, only missing three league matches as his side achieved a comfortable 11th place.